 Members play an active role in organizing events, meeting practitioners, and getting to know members of the school administration as they forge meaningful relationships that will enhance their careers.

 Members gain valuable exposure to a cutting-edge area of law that is also relevant and useful to broader areas of practice.
-The Practice Society focuses on creating mentor relationships, partnering with practitioners for CLE assistance, preparation for OCI, and bringing guest speakers to ELS.
+The society focuses on creating mentor relationships, partnering with practitioners for CLE assistance, preparaing for OCI, and bringing guest speakers to Emory Law.

-The Family and Child Law Practice Society engages students interested in learning more about this dynamic practice area, which includes child custody disputes, contested and non-contested divorces, alimony, child support, and child advocacy.
+The Child and Family Law Society engages students interested in learning more about this dynamic practice area, which includes child custody disputes, contested and non-contested divorces, alimony, child support, and child advocacy.

 The society sponsors a professional Deal Talk speaker series and a transactional alumni networking event to bring together law students, professors, alumni, and other business professionals.